 I am assistant in the MSc. field course ‘Tropical Biodiversity’ taking part in Leiden University (2 weeks) and Danau Girang Field Station, Sabah, Malaysia (2 weeks) organized by Prof. Menno Schilthuizen and Dr. Vincent Merckx.

-Daily supervisor of Janna Horjus in the MSc project “Plant – fungus interactions of the Berkheide dune area”.
+- Janna Horjus in the MSc project “Plant – fungus interactions of the Berkheide dune area”.

 Prof. Serguei Saavedra (Massachusetts Institute of Technology.
 USA)